torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 </CodeBlock>

-In this example, even though the image is execute as root by default, it will be executed as the `www-data` user.
+In this example, even though the image is executed as root by default, it will be executed as the `www-data` user.

 Notice you can even use a non-existing user in both the host and the docker image.